nathan-weinberg/kitchen-bot/README.md

 KitchenBot is currently configured to be hosted on the Heroku cloud platform using the Heroku Postgres database.
 All further reading will assume the usage of Heroku and Postgres; however theoretically you can use any hosting/database service.

 ### Packages
-This bot uses the following packages: Flask, Gunicorn, Requests, APScheduler, and psycopg2.
+This bot uses the following packages: Flask, Gunicorn, Requests, APScheduler, and passlib, psycopg2.
 All can be either `pip` installed or found online.
 Ensure the installed versions match those specified in `requirements.txt`.

 ### Database Configuration
 KitchenBot uses psycopg2 to interact via PostgreSQL with its database.
 More information on how to use these tools can be found here: